-Though the "Converge" product line was launched to bring HDTV, AM/FM, cellular, and Wi-Fi together into a single unit on an RV roof - the consumer version of the WiFiRanger Converge Denali does not have HDTV or AM/FM functionality built in.
+Though the Converge outdoor product line was launched to bring HDTV, AM/FM, cellular, and Wi-Fi together into a single unit on an RV roof - the consumer version of the WiFiRanger Denali does not have HDTV or AM/FM functionality built in.

 WiFiRanger has discovered that the high-powered Wi-Fi in the Denali (and Everest) was "not optimal" for mixing with HDTV, and actually causes interference with the TV signal - making that particularly bit of convergence possible, but not recommended.

 The Denali can be paired with one of WiFiRanger's indoor router systems (the Poplar , Aspen, or Spruce) if you desire - but an indoor router is not required.
 If you do add an indoor router, WiFiRanger's user interface allows the two units operate (relatively) seamlessly as one - with just a single unified control panel which lets you choose your upstream connections and manage your locally connected devices.